|The Eagle of Saladin|

 If such longtime allies could betray them, anyone could potentially turn traitor to the GLA.
 Anyone could be a terrorist in waiting.
-With the added threat of communist subversives or Americanizing Unionists, the Coalition replaced reform-minded idealism with staunch paranoia.
+With the added threat of communist subversive, the Coalition replaced reform-minded idealism with staunch paranoia.
 The need for the power of the kings of the Middle East was made more and more loudly stated as Faisal tightened his grip harder and harder on the people.
-Ironically, some of the measures used to try and suppress the GLA, the ASG, and other potential threats served to drive people to religious fundamentalism or to political leftism to find some solace from the autocratic methods of the Coalition.

 More and more of Arabia was lost to the encroaching GLA.
 Much of the oil fields facing the Persian Gulf were stolen from the Regional Defense Force, presenting a devastatingly dire situation to the Coalition as the United Arab Emirates, Bahrain, and Kuwait were now cut off by any means save for sea or air transport and Yemen and Oman were both invaded by increasingly-militarized GLA cells.
 Jordan, a Catholic nation in a sea of Islam, continued to display numerous eccentricities in its deployments as it offered aid against the GLA.
 Egypt, slow to mobilize, only arrived with its forces in time to stabilize the front against the GLA as extra formations were allocated into what was rapidly becoming "the new Vietnam", "the new Southern Cone", depending on who is asked.